-The Company and Group use various financial instruments including loans, RPI swaps, cash, equity investments and various items, such as trade debtors and trade creditors that arise directly from its operations.
-The main purpose of these financial instruments is to raise finance for the company and group's operations.
-All of the Company and Group's financial instruments are of sterling denomination and the Company and Group do not trade in financial instruments or derivatives.
+The Company and Group uses various financial instruments including loans, inflation swaps, cash and various items, such as trade debtors and trade creditors that arise directly from its operations.
+The main purpose of these financial instruments is to raise finance for the Company's operations.
+All of the Company's and Group's financial instruments are of sterling denomination and the Company does not trade in financial instruments or derivatives.